Winnebago Tribe of Nebraska

-The Winnebago Tribe of Nebraska (Nįįšoc Hoocąk) is one of two federally recognized tribes of Ho-Chunk Native Americans.
-The other is the Ho-Chunk Nation of Wisconsin.
-Tribe members often refer to themselves as Hochungra – "People of the Parent Speech".
-Their language is part of the Siouan family.
+The Winnebago Tribe of Nebraska (Nįįšoc Hoocąk) is one of two federally recognized tribes of Ho-Chunk, along with the Ho-Chunk Nation of Wisconsin.
+Tribe members often identify as Hoocągra, meaning "People of the Parent Speech" in their own language.
+It is a Siouan language.

 Reservation

+By the treaty of 1846 with the United States, the Ho-Chunk Nation was assigned to a vast wilderness area in central Minnesota Territory, the Long Prairie Reservation.

-The Winnebago Reservation was established by a treaty on March 8, 1865.
-It is located in Thurston and Dixon counties, Nebraska, and Woodbury County, Iowa.
+More than twenty years later, the Ho-Chunk were forced to move from that area to the Winnebago Reservation, established by treaty on 8 March 1865.
+It is further west, in Thurston and Dixon counties, Nebraska, and Woodbury County, Iowa.

 The reservation is 176.55 sqmi, of which 27637 acres is tribal trust land.
-In 1990, 1,151 tribal members lived on the reservation.
+In 1990, some 1,151 tribal members lived on the reservation.

 Government

-The Winnebago Tribe of Nebraska is headquartered in Winnebago, Nebraska.
+The Winnebago Tribe of Nebraska (Ho-Chunk Nation) is headquartered in Winnebago, Nebraska.
 The tribe is governed by a democratically elected general council.

 The current administration is as follows: